base-org/web/apps/base-docs/docs/tools/network-faucets.md

 ## QuickNode Faucet

 [QuickNode Faucet](https://faucet.quicknode.com/drip) is an easy to use Multi-Chain Faucet.
-You can use QuickNode Faucet to claim Base Sepolia or Base Goerli testnet ETH for free - one drip per network every 12 hours.
+You can use QuickNode Faucet to claim Base Sepolia testnet ETH for free - one drip per network every 12 hours.

 :::info